Francis Ingram: Banking

 In the 1780s Ingram had loans from Heywood's Bank.
 It was common for slavers to finance their trade through credit as well as profits from earlier voyages.
 Ingram went into banking himself by using profits from the slave trade.
 He became a banking partner of Staniforth, Bold and Daltera and together they are recorded as having leased property on Poole Street, Liverpool in 1792.

 African Company of Merchants

 Ingram was a member of the African Company of Merchants.
 The first meeting of the company took place in Liverpool, on 14 July 1777.
 Its purpose was to lobby the UK government and attempt to prevent the regulation of the slave trade.
 The Committee took place every Monday morning in Liverpool Town Hall.
 The others members included William Gregson, John Dobson, Joseph Brooks, Jun., Thomas Hodgson, Thomas Case, Benjamin Heywood, Thomas Staniforth, George Case, Thos.
 Rumbold, Thomas Birch, Richard Savage and James Caruthers.

 Personal life

-His father, William Ingram was a maltster.
+His father, William Ingram (1704-1753) was an attorney in Wakefield, and a maltster.
+His grandfather, William Ingram (1668-1749) was also an attorney in Wakefield and steward of the Earl of Strafford.
 There are two other slave traders, also called William Ingram, who are likely to be related to Francis Ingram, one his elder brother and the other his second son.
+In 1787 Ingram purchased Ribbesford House in Ribbesford, near Bewdley in Worcestershire.
 Ingram used his slave trading wealth to improve the social standing of his offspring.
 His son John attended Cambridge University and became a lawyer.